 (Incidentally, I dug up that plant and brought it with me when I moved to the city in 2007).

 I hope I have whetted your interest to learn more about herbal remedies together with me.
 I plan to share all I can on each plant - a page for each, and once I'm caught up on my current knowledge (maybe before then), I've started a monthly ezine mailing to let you know when I come to a new discovery.
 Do sign up for the Aloe Vera Tips & Solutions (see subscribe form at top right column).
-Besides aloe vera articles, I share some simple ways to harvest and use herbs too.
+Besides aloe vera articles, I share some simple ways to harvest and use herbs as herbal remedies.

 When my younger sister Elsie moved to B.C. she left most of her library of books with me; it has some good herbal books.
 I can look up things, but of course research on the internet is a marvelous treasure trove too!
 There is really nothing to stop us from educating ourselves on this topic, and using herbal medicines from the plants God has scattered in our neighbourhood for our health and healing.

 Why should we suffer just because we are ignorant of the answers?
 Let's research and find out what herbs to use and how to make herbal remedies!
 Let's start with just one or two, like plantain and calendula, and mint, okay?
 Then we'll gradually expand our knowledge of herbal remedies.